Metachromatic leukodystrophy: Treatment

 There is currently no approved treatment for MLD in symptomatic late infantile patients or for juvenile and adult-onset with advanced symptoms.
+There is a treatment for pre-symptomatic patients and certain others with the condition.

-These patients typically receive clinical treatment focused on pain and symptom management.Pre-symptomatic late infantile MLD patients, as well as those with juvenile or adult MLD that are either presymptomatic or displaying mild symptoms, can consider bone marrow transplantation (including stem cell transplantation), which may slow down the progression of the disease in the central nervous system.
+Symptomatic patients typically receive clinical treatment focused on pain and symptom management.Pre-symptomatic late infantile MLD patients, as well as those with juvenile or adult MLD that are either presymptomatic or displaying mild symptoms, can consider bone marrow transplantation (including stem cell transplantation), which may slow down the progression of the disease in the central nervous system.
 However, results in the peripheral nervous system have been less dramatic, and the long-term results of these therapies have been mixed.

-In 2020 the European Medical Agency, approved the Cell Therapy Drug Libmeldy for treatment of infantile and juvenile forms of metachromatic leukodystrophy in Europe.
-Libmeldy is a type of advanced therapy medicine called a ‘gene therapy’.
+In 2020 the European Medical Agency approved the cell therapy drug atidarsagene autotemcel (Libmeldy) for the treatment of infantile and juvenile forms of metachromatic leukodystrophy in Europe.
+In 2024 the US Food and Drug Administration (FDA) approved atidarsagene autotemcel (Lenmeldy) for use with pre-symptomatic late infantile, pre-symptomatic early juvenile or early symptomatic juvenile metachromatic leukodystrophy.

+Presymptomatic patients can be cured with one treatment of atidarsagene autotemcel, which is a type of advanced medicine called a ‘gene therapy’.
 This type of medicine works by delivering genes into the body.
-The active substance in Libmeldy is stem cells, (CD34+ cells), derived from the patient’s own bone marrow or blood, that have been modified to contain a copy of the gene to make ARSA and can divide to produce other sorts of blood cells.
+The active substance in atidarsagene autotemcel is CD34+ stem cells.
+They are retrieved from the patient's own bone marrow or blood.
+They are then modified to contain a copy of the gene to make functional ARSA.
+After confirming that the cells contain an active copy of the gene, they are injected into the patient's bone marrow.
+CD34+ cells can divide to produce other sorts of blood cells.

-Atidarsagene autotemcel

-A gene therapy called atidarsagene autotemcel was approved for medical use in the European Union in December 2020 and is sold under the trade name Libmeldy.
-The indication is for use in children with the late infantile or early juvenile forms of MLD who have been identified as carriers of the defective gene but have not yet developed symptoms.
-It is also indicated in children who have been diagnosed with the early juvenile form who have started developing symptoms but still have the ability to walk independently and before the onset of cognitive decline.

-In the United States, an Investigational New Drug application for atidarsagene autotemcel was accepted by the Food and Drug Administration in late 2020.